data301-2021-summer2/Data-Analysis-/data/raw/README.md

-Any of my raw data and the original, unedited source file will be present here.
+## List of items present:

+In the following folder, all of the raw and unedited data which was acquired from kaggle is present.
+The data is in the form of a csv file and is titled outbreaks.csv .